+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

+43 NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS43 FOR THE YEAR ENDED 30 JUNE 2017

-Reference and Title Summary Expected impact on Westgold Application date of standard Application date for Consolidated Entity (c) Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases.
-Financial liabilities Changes introduced by AASB 9 in respect of financial liabilities are limited to the measurement of liabilities designated at fair value through profit or loss (FVPL) using the fair value option.
-Where the fair value option is used for financial liabilities, the change in fair value is to be accounted for as follows: The change attributable to changes in credit risk are presented in other comprehensive income (OCI) The remaining change is presented in profit or loss AASB 9 also removes the volatility in profit or loss that was caused by changes in the credit risk of liabilities elected to be measured at fair value.
+Reference and Title Summary Expected impact on Westgold Application date of standard Application date for Consolidated Entity Financial liabilities Changes introduced by AASB 9 in respect of financial liabilities are limited to the measurement of liabilities designated at fair value through profit or loss (FVPL) using the fair value option.
+Where the fair value option is used for financial liabilities, the change in fair value is to be accounted for as follows: The change attributable to changes in credit risk are presented in other comprehensive income (OCI) • The remaining change is presented in profit or loss AASB 9 also removes the volatility in profit or loss that was caused by changes in the credit risk of liabilities elected to be measured at fair value.
 This change in accounting means that gains or losses attributable to changes in the entity's own credit risk would be recognised in OCI.
 These amounts recognised in OCI are not recycled to profit or loss if the liability is ever repurchased at a discount.
 Impairment The final version of AASB 9 introduces a new expected-loss impairment model that will require more timely recognition of expected credit losses.
 Specifically, the new Standard requires entities to account for expected credit losses from when financial instruments are first recognised and to recognise full lifetime expected losses on a more timely basis.

-AASB 15 Revenue from Contracts with Customers AASB 15 Revenue from Contracts with Customers replaces the existing revenue recognition standards AASB 111 Construction Contracts, AASB 118 Revenue and related Interpretations.
-AASB 15 incorporates the requirements of IFRS 15 Revenue from Contracts with Customers issued by the International Accounting Standards Board (IASB) and developed jointly with the US Financial Accounting Standards Board (FASB). adoption of AASB 15, as well as potential disclosures required by the standard.
-Based on our analysis within the 1 January 2018 1 July 2018 AASB 15 specifies the accounting treatment for revenue arising from contracts with customers (except for contracts within the scope of other accounting standards such as leases or financial instruments).
+Reference and Title Summary Expected impact on Westgold Application date of standard Application date for Consolidated Entity AASB 15 Revenue from Contracts with Customers AASB 15 Revenue from Contracts with Customers replaces the existing revenue recognition standards AASB 111 Construction Contracts, AASB 118 Revenue and related Interpretations.
+AASB 15 incorporates the requirements of IFRS 15 Revenue from Contracts with Customers issued by the International Accounting Standards Board (IASB) and developed jointly with the US Financial Accounting Standards Board (FASB).
+The Company is currently evaluating all revenue streams to determine the potential impact related to the adoption of AASB 15, as well as potential disclosures required by the standard.
+Based on our analysis within the adoption plan completed to date, the Company preliminarily does not believe there will be significant change in the amount of revenue recognised under the new standard.
+1 January 2018 1 July 2018 AASB 15 specifies the accounting treatment for revenue arising from contracts with customers (except for contracts within the scope of other accounting standards such as leases or financial instruments).
 The core principle of AASB 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-An entity recognises revenue in accordance with that core principle by applying the following steps: a) Step 1: Identify the contract(s) with a customer b) Step 2: Identify the performance obligations in the contract c) Step 3: Determine the transaction price d) Step 4: Allocate the transaction price to the performance obligations in the contract e) Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation AASB 16 Leases The key features of AASB 16 are as follows: As at 30 June 2017, the Company has non-cancellable operating leases in relation to property leases on office rental and remote area residential accommodation, non-cancellable operating leases in relation to power generation facilities, commercial leases on office equipment and other non-cancellable leases.
-Management is 1 January 2019 1 July 2019 Lessee accounting Lessees are required to recognise assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
-Assets and liabilities arising from a lease are initially measured on a present value basis.
-The measurement includes non-cancellable lease payments (including inflation-linked payments), and also includes payments to be made in optional periods if the lessee is reasonably certain to exercise an option to extend the lease, or not to exercise an option to terminate the lease.
-AASB 16 contains disclosure requirements for lessees.
-Lessor accounting continuing to determine the extent that these operating leases will be AASB 16 substantially carries forward the lessor accounting requirements in AASB 117.
-Accordingly, a lessor continues to classify its leases as operating leases or finance leases, and to account for those two types of leases differently. recognised as assets and liabilities on the Company's statement of financial position, the impact on profit and
+An entity recognises revenue in accordance with that core principle by applying the following steps: within ses or 5 is that an romised flects ntitled in gnises a) Step 1: Identify the contract(s) with a customer b) Step 2: Identify the performance obligations in the contract c) Step 3: Determine the transaction price d) Step 4: Allocate the transaction price to the performance obligations in the contract e) Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation

+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

+45 NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTSFOR THE YEAR ENDED 30 JUNE 2017